smimram/methml/README.md

 allowed to get smaller, and it is not clear what happens when we substitute a growing variable with a diminishing one.

+Let us investigate the first one here.
+We should

+- allow simplifying types: `int ∨ int = int`, `int ∨ (X ∨ int) = int ∨ X`, etc.
+- when substituting universal variables, we should make sure that supremums still exist, e.g. in `if ... then 1 else "a"` we should see as early as possible that the return value would be `int ∨ string` which does not exist.

+Actually, as soon as we have supremums the two types `'a -> 'a -> 'a` and `'a -> 'b -> 'a ∨ 'b` are equivalent, in the sense that each one subsumes the other, as noted in the MLsub paper (section 3.2).

 ## Compared to OCaml

 This is akin records in OCaml excepting that we want extensible records: